 Initially, the Knights Templar faced criticism from some religious leaders.
 But in 1129, the group received the formal endorsement of the Catholic Church and support from Bernard of Clairvaux, a prominent French abbot.

 In 1139, Pope Innocent II issued a Papal Bull that allowed the Knights Templar special rights.
-Among them, the Templars were exempt from paying taxes, permitted to build their own oratories, and held to no one’s authority, except the Pope’s.
+Among them, the Templars were exempt from paying taxes, permitted to build their own oratories and were held to no one’s authority except the Pope’s.

 The Knights Templars at Work